emersonbeehler/emersonbeehler/README.md

 ## Introduction

 Engineering student at the University of Washington College of Engineering.
-Interested in air and space.
+Interested in aerospace and mechanical engineering, especially in the context of planes and rockets. currently passionate about structures and propulsion, but always interested in learning more.
+Experience with engineering tools and strong academic background.

 ## Contact
 Email: emersonbeehler@gmail.com

 Linkedin: [emersonbeehler](https://www.linkedin.com/in/emersonbeehler/)

-## Skills/Special Knowledge
+## Technical Skills
 - Python
     - Tkinter, NumPy, Matplotlib
 - CAD (Fusion 360)
+    - 3D modelling, surface modeling.
 - Thermodynamics
+    - Core thermodynamics and fluid dynamic concepts

 ## Projects
 ### [Turbojet Engine Simulator](https://github.com/emersonbeehler/turbojetsimulator/)